WOLFRAM

 Sorting Components

 The items in the component browser can be sorted by name or type.
-By default, the components are sorted by name in ascending order, which is indicated by the arrow pointing upward in the right corner of the Name column title.
+By default, the items are sorted by component name in ascending order, which is indicated by the arrow pointing upward in the right corner of the Name column title.

-To sort the items by type in ascending order, click once on the Type column title (if the Type column is not visible, see this section on how to toggle the visibility of the columns).
-Click the Type column title a second time to sort the components by type in descending order.
+To sort the items by type name in ascending order, click once on the Type column title (if the Type column is not visible, see this section on how to toggle the visibility of the columns).
+Click the Type column title a second time to sort the items by type name in descending order.

 Note how the pointing direction of the arrow switches when toggling between the ascending and descending sorting orders.